hinton-lang/Hinton/docs/keywords.md

 - `any`: Any type.

 ### Nullable Primitive types.
-In Hinton Script, assigning a value of `Null` to an identifier that does not have `Null` in its set of possible types will result in a RuntimeError.
+In Hinton Script, assigning a value of `null` to an identifier that does not have `Null` in its set of possible types will result in a RuntimeError.
 To prevent errors, Hinton Script provides primitive nullable types, that is, identifiers that can be a primitive type or a null.
 The bellow types are equivalent to `PrimitiveType | Null`;
 - `NInt`: Nullable integers.
 - `NReal`: Nullable real-valued numbers.
 Includes integers (with a .0 suffix).
 - `NString`: Nullable double quoted strings.